OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 #### When to Convert

-- **Before Expiry**: You can only convert before your position's expiry date
+- **Any Time Before Expiry**: You can convert at any point before your position's expiry date
 - **Profitable Scenarios**: Convert when OHM's market price is higher than your locked-in conversion price
 - **Partial Conversions**: You can convert portions of your position, not necessarily the entire amount